JimDesu/basis-lang/spec.md

 The pieces:

 - The first guard `_ -< v` (§7.14) tests whether `v` has any candidate.
 It succeeds iff `v` is non-absent; it fails iff `v` is absent.
 The `?-` block engages on guard failure — when `v` is absent — running its body to handle the absent case.
-- Each `?:` block's guard `T 'narrow -< v` attempts to narrow `v` into the typed productive slot `'narrow` of declared type `T`.
+- Each `?:` block's guard `T 'narrow -< v` attempts to narrow `v` into the typed CREATE slot `'narrow` of declared type `T`.
 The narrow succeeds if `v`'s active candidate's type is at-or-below `T` (per the variant hierarchy rules of §5.13); on success the narrowed value is bound to `'narrow` and the body runs with that binding in scope.
 On mismatch, the narrow fails, the `?:` body is skipped, and the chain advances.
 - The trailing non-`?:` sibling is the chain's default arm, reached when no `?:` guard succeeded.

 Coverage discipline is the user's responsibility.
 The typechecker does not enforce exhaustive variant-case coverage at `?:` chains; a chain that omits a candidate falls through to the default arm with the variant in its current state.